Marlon-Vipe/Marlon-Vipe/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on personal projects.
+- 🔭 I’m currently working on personal projects & studying Software Developer at ITLA.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript.
 - 💬 Ask me about whatelse
 - 📫 How to reach me: iamvillalona@gmail.com | iamvillalona@hotmail.com | https://www.linkedin.com/in/marlon-villalona-3577161b4/
 - ⚡ Fun fact: I like programming, listening to music, share with my friends and playing games.